 Market Activity: the Industrial Select Sector SPDR ETF (XLI) peaked that next trading day and then declined -7.4% over the following 5 weeks.

 Market Call: May 2 - Going Both Ways Globally in Mexico and Brazil

 "No, I’m not talking about a Fifty Shades of Gray scenario.
 I’m talking about trading from both the long and short side of markets.
 A lot of people in this game, especially those residing in the U.S., are entirely focused on being long.
 They will only evaluate opportunities in which an asset class can increase in value.
 This myopic focus greatly inhibits their performance and risk management, and causes them to miss trades with much better risk profiles than simply being long.
 Sometimes, when I feel frisky, I go both ways at the same time.
 Right now, I’m feeling frisky about Latin ‘Merica and a trade with the potential for a much better risk-reward setup than anything I’m seeing in the States.
 Join me as we head south this week: pack your passports, my friends, and make sure you have a wad of pesos and reals in your wallet."

 Market Activity: being LONG the MSCI Mexico ETF (EWW) and SHORT the MSCI Brazil ETF (EWZ) turned a profit the very next trading day and then gained +11.8% over the following 25 trading days.

 Market Call: April 25 - Going Back to the Bar by Shorting German Equities

 "As is usually the case, investors are being led by storytelling and EWG’s price chart, rather than the three Gravities.
 The best market opportunities come when investors’ perception of a market diverges from that market’s Gravitational reality.
 That is exactly what is happening with EWG right now."

-Trading Lesson: The Benjamins and How USD Finds Its Footing
+Market Call: March 7 - The Benjamins and How USD Finds Its Footing

 Long the Consumer Discretionary Sector Via XLY